Google Joins the Fight Against Review Solicitation

 In Q4 of 2017, 25% of Google’s business reviews had no actual review content and only gave a star rating.
 Contrast that with Yelp, in which 99% of reviews had valuable content longer than 50 characters.
 While Google tops the leaderboard in terms of the sheer number of reviews collected, the quality of those reviews has been a cause for concern as of late.

 Reviews with only a star rating miss the point for what a customer’s review is actually meant to accomplish: provide honest feedback about their experience for both the business and future customers.
-Attempting to prevent this type of influx in high volume, low-quality reviews was one of the core reason behind Yelp’s firm stance against review solicitation – a stance Chatmeter fully supports.
+Attempting to prevent this type of influx in high volume, low-quality reviews was one of the core reasons behind Yelp’s firm stance against review solicitation – a stance Chatmeter fully supports.

 Google’s Stance Against Review Solicitation

 On December 14, 2017, Google made a change to its review guidelines (along with a number of other changes) that prohibits businesses from soliciting Google reviews from customers in bulk.
 We can speculate that Google’s new policy is a result of them learning the negative impact that review solicitation has on local businesses and the local search industry as a whole.